 Yes, we are fully able to store your semen inventory and provide distribution services within Canada and for export.

-The bull must be present in the Isolation barn for 30 days.
+The bull must be present in the Isolation barn prior to collection.
 In that time 3 tests are done for Trichomonas foetus and Vibrio at weekly intervals.
 At the end of the 30 days all of the pre-entry tests are repeated.
-Once the results from all the tests return and are negative the bull can enter the Resident herd which is where the export qualified semen can be produced.
+Once the results from the second round of tests return and are negative then the bull can enter the Resident herd which is where the export qualified semen can be produced.
 From the time the bull enters the Isolation herd until he is released to the Resident herd will take a minimum of 6 weeks and perhaps longer depending on the speed of the labs and reporting of results.

 We can collect semen from your bull while he is in the Isolation barn.
 This semen can be marked Owner’s Use (in which case it can be released the following day) or produced as Domestic or Canada Use (which is released following the bull having passed all the tests required to move out of Isolation).
 Once the bull is qualified to leave Isolation he will move to the resident herd and semen collected there will be eligible for export as well as domestic only.
-If enough semen has been put up through the Isolation period then the bull can be taken home without entering the export herd.
+If enough domestic semen has been put up through the Isolation period and the Canadian release is completed, then the bull can be taken home without entering the export herd.

 We are unable to produce semen for the EU at this time.
 To collect semen for the EU requires the bull be negative for IBR antibodies and held in separate EU quarantine facilities.